 The ideal number would be around 15-20, so that you can still form close relationships and bonds, but there are enough people to create stimulating discussions, and plenty of people to practice teaching and adjustments with.

-Most 200hr trainings last between 24 and 28 days (3-4 weeks).
-This is known as an intensive training, where you will be training around 12 hours a day (not all of this is physical practice), with one or two days off in the entire course.
+Most types of yoga certifications courses last between 23 and 28 days (3-4 weeks).
+This is known as an intensive yoga teacher training, where you will be studying around 12 hours a day (not all of this is physical practice), with one or two days off in the entire course.
 Some super intensive courses may fit this into 2 weeks but then you would be training around 15 hours a day!
 Intensives are perfect for those who want to get their certification as quickly as possible, or are travelling after/before the training (most intensives take place abroad, in destinations like Thailand or Bali, rather than Western cities).

 Unless you have decided to do a non-intensive training in the same country you live in, generally you will be travelling abroad for your training, so it’s up to you where in the world you choose to go (depending on visas and any travel restrictions).
 If the school you like has multiple locations then consider where you might like to visit, what kind of climate you prefer, the cost of flights from your home country, any visas or vaccines you might require, etc.